janet-lang/janet/README.md

   -v : Print the version string
   -s : Use raw stdin instead of getline like functionality -e code : Execute a string of janet
-  -r : Enter the repl after running all scripts
+  -r : Enter the REPL after running all scripts
-  -p : Keep on executing if there is a top level error (persistent) -q : Hide prompt, logo, and repl output (quiet)
+  -p : Keep on executing if there is a top-level error (persistent) -q : Hide prompt, logo, and REPL output (quiet)
-  -k : Compile scripts but do not execute (flycheck) -m syspath : Set system path for loading global modules -c source output : Compile janet source code into an image -n : Disable ANSI color output in the repl
+  -k : Compile scripts but do not execute (flycheck) -m syspath : Set system path for loading global modules -c source output : Compile janet source code into an image -n : Disable ANSI color output in the REPL
   -l path : Execute code in a file before running the main script -- : Stop handling options
 ```